fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

 * Failures
   * Instances stay in "failed state"
   * New deployments will first be deployed to "failed state" instances
-  * Rollback: redeploy old deployment or enable automated rollback
+  * Rollback: re-deploy old deployment or enable automated rollback
 * Deployment targets
   * Set of tagged EC2 instances
   * Directly to an ASG